Binushi/1701QCA-Assessment-2/index.md

 ## Conceptual progress ##

 ### Design intent ###
-The Design intent for my project is to create a jacket with a design that has a design on the back pannel that incoperates LED's the resound to sould.
+The Design intent for my project is to create a jacket that has a design on the back panel that incorporates LED's that resound to sound.

 ### Design concept 1 ###
 My first design concept is a soundboard.
 It would allow to people to record sound and then play and loop them.
 The soundboard would have laptop connectivity allowing you to save the beat you have made.
 The soundboard would have a strip going down the centre and would come with a series to sticks with different coatings.
 Some have a thinner coating producing a different sound then one with a thick coting.